 - LEEP – Loop Electrosurgical Excision Procedure – a procedure where a thin, low-voltage electrified wire loop is used to cut out the abnormal tissue.
 The intent is to remove the abnormal cells and therefore the infection.

 - Cryotherapy – The doctor will freeze the abnormal cells with liquid carbon dioxide, which will destroy them.
 It is not effective if the abnormal cells are high in the cervical canal.

 - Cone Biopsy or Conization – Similar to a cervical biopsy, but a larger cone-shaped wedge of tissue is removed from the cervix and examined under a microscope.
 The tissue is removed with a scalpel, a carbon dioxide laser or a LEEP.
 The intent is to remove all the affected tissue.

 If you have an abnormal Pap smear at Obria, we will refer you to a Gynecologist for further testing and treatment.
-Remember that transmission of HPV cannot be prevented by washing the genitals, urinating or douching after sex.
+Remember that transmission of human papilloma virus cannot be prevented by washing the genitals, urinating or douching after sex.
 The existence of an HPV infection, both HPV in women and HPV in men, can have life altering effects on one’s overall health and wellness.
 If you are sexually active, it is important to take care of yourself by having routine doctor visits to help maintain your health to continue preventing HPV and other STDs.
-Obria clinics located around the Los Angeles area and in Orange County, CA provide information about HPV, the symptoms of HPV, and how HPV and cancer are related.
+Obria clinics located around the Los Angeles area and in Orange County, CA provide education about HPV, the symptoms of HPV, and how HPV and cancer are related.

 CDC HPV Information: http://www.cdc.gov/hpv/parents/whatishpv.html